 "Geography is not a narrow academic subject for the few.
 It is fundamental for everyone.
-It starts very early, when a young child encounters and begins to discover the world.
-Geography can nourish and enrich a whole lifetime of learning."
+It starts very early when a young child encounters and begins to discover the world."

 (A Different View, GA 2009)

 Bermuda has no fresh-water springs, rivers or lakes.
 This made settlement very difficult and might explain why it was not claimed by the Spanish or the Portuguese.
 A supply of drinking water is often an essential feature for any settlers.
 Despite these obvious constraints the islands were settled in the 1600s and have been continuously occupied ever since.
 The secret to human survival on these remote North Atlantic islands is found in its approach to water sustainability.
 All of the limestone houses have white roofs that collect rainwater, and particularly the white stepped roof which is still in use 400 years after it was first introduced.
 The rainwater is stored in an underground tank.
 This water collection system has also recently been added to the new Bermuda airport terminal being built on the island.
 Recently the BBC in the UK did an interesting feature on Bermuda's approach to water collection and storage.

 The North Atlantic island of Bermuda has no fresh-water springs, rivers or lakes.
 So how did humans ever settle there?
 The secret is in the design of their houses, and particularly the white stepped roof which is still in use 400 years after it was first introduced.

 A view of Hurricane Fabian from Space on September 1, 2003.
 The intense Category 4 storm is located about 190 miles north-northeast of Barbuda.
 The storm's eye, visible near the centre of the image, is over the open waters of the Atlantic Ocean.